 Ohioana compiled the trail map with more than 70 sites across the Buckeye state, paying tribute to the authors, poets, illustrators, libraries, and creative influencers of the written word who have called Ohio home.
 Tourists planning a literary-themed outing, as well as Ohioans who want to discover literary treasures they never knew existed in their own backyard, will find it here.
 More…

-Over the coming weeks, we will be taking a look at the ways in which Mansfielders, past and present, have been captured in books and other written works.
-We’re calling this series, “Literary Mansfield.”
+This was the first post in our series which looks at the ways in which Mansfielders, past and present, have been involved with books, poetry, music, and other written works.
+We’ve been calling this series, “Literary Mansfield.”

-Our first subject was a resident of Mansfield for some, but not all, of his long life.
+Our first subject back in 2017 was a resident of Mansfield for some, but not all, of his long life.
 The saga of Salathiel Coffinberry began in Lancaster, Ohio in 1809; he was the son of that city’s first newspaper editor.
 More…

 UPDATED — Thursday at 10:00 p.m.
 See below.